 Everyone who visits Peru wants to go to Machu Picchu.
 But how to travel to Machu Picchu by train?
-I travelled by train to Machu Picchu and these are my experiences.
+I traveled by train to Machu Picchu and these are my experiences.
 Read my non-hiking guide and how to get to Machu Picchu by train.
-Read my practical tips and experiences on buying train tickets to Machu Picchu and what it is like to take this scenic train ride to Machu Picchu.
+Learn from my practical tips and experiences on buying train tickets to Machu Picchu and what it is like to take this scenic train ride to Machu Picchu.

 When I was planning my trip to South America, I knew for sure I would NOT hike to Machu Picchu, Peru.
 I briefly thought about the idea but I’m too much out of shape and I’d worry too much about getting sick and feel miserable and I am not the camping kind of girl.

 So if I wouldn’t hike to Machu Picchu, how would I get there?
 After seeing some amazing images online, I knew I had to take the train to Machu Picchu!
 Of course, this train ride is on my impressive train journey bucket list, so I just had to go by train to Machu Picchu.

 All my opinions are my own.
 This post does contain affiliate links.
 If you decide to book or purchase something via one of my links, I’ll earn a small commission.
 This is at no extra cost to you.

 But it wasn’t all that easy as it seems.
 Or maybe it was.
 I walked into the offices of Peru Rail and Inca rail in Cusco a few times but never could make a decision about what train ticket to Machu Picchu to purchase.
 Would I go to Machu Picchu in one day?
 Would I leave from Ollantaytambo or would I try to leave from Cusco?